 If you are a motorist out on the roads during trick-or-treat hours, slow down and be especially watchful of children in the roads, medians and curbs.
 Keep an eye out for children in dark costumes.
 New drivers especially need to be careful on Halloween and should be discouraged from driving during trick-or-treat time.
 Statistics have shown that young drivers between the ages of 15 to 25 account of almost one-third of fatal accidents involving children on Halloween.

-Atlanta pedestrian accident attorneys at the Katz Law Firm represent persons injured in pedestrian accidents in and around the metro Atlanta region and across Georgia.
+Atlanta pedestrian accident attorneys at the Katz Personal Injury Lawyers represent persons injured in pedestrian accidents in and around the metro Atlanta region and across Georgia.
 If you or a loved one has suffered injuries in a pedestrian accident in Atlanta, call a pedestrian accident lawyer at our Atlanta firm, and discuss whether you have a legal right to a claim for compensation for your losses.